2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in Minnesota

 While working on their Bachelor's Degree, health and medical administrative services majors at Capella University accumulate an average of around $41,491 in student debt.

-A rank of #2 on this year’s list means University of Minnesota - Twin Cities is a great place for health and medical administrative services students working on their bachelor’s degree.
+Out of the 15 schools in Minnesota that were part of this year’s ranking, University of Minnesota - Twin Cities landed the # 2 spot on the list.
 Located in the city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

 About 66% of the students majoring in health and medical administrative services at the school are women while 34% are male.